haxetink/tink_hxx/README.md

 ## Control structures

-HXX has support for control structures, unless disabled per `config.noControlStructures` in the parser, in which case `if`, `switch` and `for` will be interpreted as regular tags.
+HXX has support for a few control structures.
+Their main reason for existence is that implementing a reentrant parser with autocompletion support proved rather problematic in Haxe 3.

 ### If

 This is what conditionals look like: